whatwedo/CronBundle/Resources/doc/index.md

     return ['--last-run'];
 }
 ```
-The the timestamp is automatically added in the following format: `--last-run 1618997197`
+The timestamp is automatically added in the following format: `--last-run 1618997197`
 If the timestamp is passed manually, it won't be overwritten.